 They are called the cranial (or anterior) cruciate and the caudal (or posterior) cruciate.
 Malfunction of even one part of the knee can cause a great degree of discomfort and lameness.
 Of the many knee injuries that can occur, a cruciate injury is perhaps the most common.

 Causes of Cruciate Ligament Injury

-While cruciate rupture cannot always be prevented, keeping your dog at a healthy weight and providing plenty of exercises (not too strenuous) can minimize the risk.
+While a cruciate rupture cannot always be prevented, keeping your dog at a healthy weight and providing plenty of exercise (but not too strenuous) can minimize the risk.